thundercore/developers-portal/docs/get-wallet.md

 ![alt-text](assets/img/wallet/hubbit2.PNG)

 3. Click the Wallet tab, then you will see the Wallet page.
 This page will display the balance of your Thunder Token (TT) and all the transactions you made.

-Also, you can send or receive your TT  and buy TT via this page.
+Also, you can `Send` or `Receive` your TT  and `buy TT` via this page.

 ![alt-text](assets/img/wallet/hubbit5.PNG)

-### Send token
+#### Send token

 To send out token, click the `Send` button then you will see as below:

 ![alt-text](assets/img/wallet/hubbit6.PNG)

+This page shows the balance of your TT.
+You can enter the address you want to send to in the blank.

-You can also use the scanner to scan another QR code to send out your token.
+You can also send out your token to another address via QR code scanner.

 ![alt-text](assets/img/wallet/hubbit7.PNG)

-If it's all correct, click `Confirm` to proceed.
+Click `Confirm` to proceed if it is all correct.

-### Receive token
+#### Receive token

 To receive token, click the `Receive` button then you will see as below: